robert-berry/portfolio/portfolio/README.md

-The following samples are excerpted from the documentation for IBM Watson Assistant as it existed in May 2023.
+The following samples are taken from the documentation for IBM Watson Assistant as it existed in May 2023.
 (Watson Assistant has since been rebranded as [watsonx Assistant](https://www.ibm.com/products/watsonx-assistant).)

 **Note:** Nonfunctioning links from the original context are rendered as bold text.